KEROLIS/A-algorithm-/README.md

 **Input :** 2D maze represented as a string.

-**Output:** the full path from Start node to End node (Goal Node), direct path to go from Start to End directly and Cost.
+**Output :** the full path from Start node to End node (Goal Node), direct path to go from Start to End directly and Cost.

 **Maze: 'S,.,.,#,.,.,. .,#,.,.,.,#,. .,#,.,.,.,.,. .,.,#,#,.,.,.
 #,.,#,E,.,#,.'**